Abe's 'drill bit' hits resistance on Japan labor reform

 “We were pushing to get specific dates and implementation periods for our projects into the bill.
 We asked for concrete words like ‘establish’ and ‘create’.
 The labor ministry would come back with ‘consider’ or ‘study’ and vague commitments for implementation,” Akiko Sugahara, who joined the government reform taskforce from business lobby group Japan Association of Corporate Executives told Reuters.

 In the end, the Abe plan commits only to further debate on a “dispute resolution system” by stakeholders.
-Labor unions are already girded for a fight.
+Labour unions are already girded for a fight.

 “We don’t need this new system,” Nobuyuki Shintani, director at the Japanese Trade Union Confederation, Japan’s most powerful labor union, told Reuters.